kcm2/ab/references/angelbeatshd.rst

 * Yuri barges into the student council meeting and asks to speak to Kanade.
 * Yuri brings Kanade up to the roof of the classrooms, where Shiina is waiting.
 * Yuri asks if Kanade knows anything about the attacks and she comments "again?".
 Yuri is shocked at this has happened before.
 Kanade comments that the last incident happened a long time ago and shouldn't be the same person.
-    | Kanade: There's an old rumor from someone who graduated from this campus 3 years ago, it's not really worth mentioning as it's in the past.
+    | Kanade: There's an old rumour from someone who graduated from this campus 3 years ago, it's not really worth mentioning as it's in the past.
 * Yuri comments to herself that she still can't get any information out of Kanade.
 * Yuri outbursts that Kanade is too simple.
 Kanade is taken aback for a moment but is confused.
 Yuri says that it is useful information and leaves with Shiina, but Kanade is still confused.
 * **Cut to** Hinata asking another 'NPC' (who is actually Naoi) about the slasher.
 Naoi replies that he doesn't know, but asks Hinata "what kind of person is the student council president?".